Connextstrategy/belly-button-challenge/README.md

 ### Dependencies

-* Using Jupyter Notebooks or Visual Studio Code for coding and data visualizations
+* Using Visual Studio Code for coding and data visualizations
-* import pandas as pd
-* import numpy as np
-* import re
-* from datetime import datetime as dt
-* import json

 ### Installing